MBSck/ppdmod/README.md

 # PPDMod
-![Info]
+> [!NOTE]
-Active development has been moved to codeberg: https://codeberg.org/MBSck/ppdmod.git
+> Active development has been moved to codeberg: https://codeberg.org/MBSck/ppdmod.git

 ## Installation
 Run the following to install: